kaczor6418/gdsc-website-template/README.md

 5. On the beginning of this file add an object as the new first element of array with information of new team
 6. In _**Commit changes**_ section add title for example `team(team-name): add new team`
 7. Add short description why you want to add this advertisement
+8. Add `new-team` label
-8. Select _**Create a new branch for this commit and start a pull request.**_
+9. Select _**Create a new branch for this commit and start a pull request.**_
+10. Add GDSC Lead or any core team member as reviewer
-9. Click _**Propose changes**_ to submit you Pull Request
+11. Click _**Propose changes**_ to submit you Pull Request
-10. Someone with Write privileges needs to approve your Pull Request and merge this with master (core-team member or GDSC Lead)
+12. Someone with Write privileges needs to approve your Pull Request and merge this with master (core-team member or GDSC Lead)
-11. After Pull Request will be approved and merged you should see new team in **Teams** tab at your website
+13. After Pull Request will be approved and merged you should see new team in **Teams** tab at your website

 ### Adding new project

-> Here you can find a YouTube vide with full explanation how to add new project **[How to add new project to GDSC website]()**
+> Here you can find a YouTube vide with full explanation how to add new project **[How to add new project to GDSC website](https://www.youtube.com/watch?v=5DaM-NeoNLs)**

 1. Open repository of your gdsc-website-for which you have created
 2. Find  _**`./assets/configs/projects.json`**_ file in GitHub repository